mahussain1/Persistance-of-Vision/README.md

-# Persistance-of-Vision
+# Persistance of Vision
 Persistence of Vision or POV is based on human vision capability.
-It works using this fact that human eye is unable to detect change within 1/16 sec.
+It works using the fact that human eye is unable to detect change within 1/16 sec.
 LEDs were mounted on flat strip of PCB attached with stepper motor.
-Further, on basis of coding different effects could be observed while rotating.
+Further on basis of coding, different effects could be observed while rotating.

 ## Delay Calculation
-It is important to set delay of Leds on and off time to clearly visulize the test while rotating.
+It is important to set delay of Leds on and off time to clearly visulize the characters while rotating.
 So for calculating delay, following strategy was used as shown in figure.

 <img src= "./Images/delay formula.png" height="400" width="400">